 Step 1Open TunesKit and connect your iPhone to PC

 Download and install the TunesKit iOS System Recovery toolkit on your computer.
 After the installation is complete using an original USB cable connect your iPhone to your PC, then you will realize that it is detected automatically.
 Just select the Repair iOS System option for the further step.

 Step 2Select a repairing mode and Download firmware package

 After clicking the option, navigate to the Recovery Mode and click the Start button to get started.
 The TunesKit iOS System Recovery toolkit comes into two modes, the Standard Repair and Deep Repair.
-Both methods work effectively, but you will lose all your data on the Deep Repair Mode since it is very powerful.
+Both methods work effectively fixing iPhone says it's charging but isn't, but you will lose all your data on the Deep Repair Mode since it is very powerful.

-We shall use the standard mode to fix phone says its charging but not charging because we don't want to lose data, then click on the Download button to start downloading the firmware package for your iPhone.
+We shall use the standard mode to fix iphone because we don't want to lose data, then click on the Download button to start downloading the firmware package for your iPhone.

 Once you have completed downloading the firmware, click on the Repair icon on the TunesKit so that it can fix your issue immediately.
 You have to be patient until the process comes to an end without disconnecting your device from the PC.

-Updating the iOS system version is also an effective solution for users to fix the iPhone showing charging but battery percentage not increasing problem.
+Updating the iOS system version is also an effective solution for users to fix the system issues.
 You can follow the below steps to update your iOS system version through Settings.